khale/iit-cs450-f22-site/about.md

 It is critical you attend class sessions.

 ## Textbooks
-There is only one required textbook for the course.
-It is **freely available online**.
-We will be using Remzi and Andrea Arpaci-Dusseau's [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/) (OSTEP).
+We will be referring to two textbooks for this course.
+Both are **freely available online**.
+We will be using Remzi and Andrea Arpaci-Dusseau's [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/) (OSTEP) and the [RISC-V xv6 book](https://pdos.csail.mit.edu/6.828/2021/xv6/book-riscv-rev2.pdf).

 ## Readings
-For every lecture, I will be posting required readings on the course webpage, mostly from the OSTEP book, but also from other sources.
+For every lecture, I will be posting required readings on the course webpage, mostly from the OSTEP and xv6 books, but also from other sources.
 Be sure to read them!
 If a reading is marked as required, **the reading content is fair game for exams**.
 Any readings I post that are required will be freely available either from the web or from me.
 I may post optional/extra reading as well.